 - L.A.
 Care and/or its PPGs will coordinate with the local CCS program and L.A.
 Care, to develop and implement training programs for L.A.
 Care and/or its PPGs, PCPs, and L.A.
 Care Staff. - L.A.
-Care will ensure that provider manuals, and the member enrollment materials outline information describing CCS benefits and eligibility.
+Care will ensure that provider manuals, and member enrollment materials outline information describing CCS benefits and eligibility.

-MATERNAL AND CHILD HEALTH - (HEALTHY FAMILIES AND HEALTHY KIDS)
+MATERNAL AND CHILD HEALTH - (HEALTHY KIDS)